hermit-os/rftrace/README.md

 For RustyHermit there is a workaround with the `autokernel` feature, which can easily be extended to other targets.
 Outside of this, you can also set a custom target by setting the environment variable `RFTRACE_TARGET_TRIPLE` to your wanted triple.

 Other backend features which might be of interest are:
-- `buildcore` - needed for no-std targets.
-Will build the core library when building the backend.
 - `interruptsafe` - will safe and restore more registers on function exits, to ensure interrupts do not clobber them.
 Probably only needed when interrupts are instrumented.
 Can be disabled for performance reasons.